The Mod Squad (film): Production

-In April 1997, it was announced MGM was moving forward with a film adaptation of The Mod Squad with Stacy Title initially set to direct.
+In April 1997, it was announced that MGM was moving forward on a film adaptation of The Mod Squad, with Stacy Title initially set to direct.
 In July of that year, it was reported Tobey Maguire was in negotiations to star in the film.
-By August of that year, Title had left the project due to creative differences with producers and Scott Silver took over the position of director and would also rewrite the script.
-In March 1998, it was reported Claire Danes had signed on as one of the three leads with Giovanni Ribisi and Omar Epps filling out the leads later that same month.
+By August, Title had left the project due to creative differences with producers and Scott Silver took over the position of director and would also rewrite the script.
+Jonathan Dayton and Valerie Faris turned down the opportunity to direct the film.
+In March 1998, Claire Danes had signed on as one of the three leads with Giovanni Ribisi and Omar Epps filling out the leads later that same month.

 Reception

+On the review aggregator website Rotten Tomatoes, 3% of 63 critics' reviews are positive, with an average rating of 3.1/10.
+The website's consensus reads: "The Mod Squad aims for stylish cool and thrilling adventure, but collapses in an incoherent jumble of dated source material and unintentional hilarity."

+Metacritic, which uses a weighted average, assigned the film a score of 16 out of 100, based on 21 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Awards

 The film was nominated for a Razzie Award for Worst Screenplay, but lost out to another television show turned movie: Wild Wild West.
 At the 1999 Stinkers Bad Movie Awards, the film was nominated for four awards: Worst Picture, Worst Actress (Danes), Worst Supporting Actor (Ribisi), and Worst Resurrection of a TV Show.